 If you can get done with the forms and formalities, you can save their first for something more lively and meaningful.

-Onboarding does not end with a few sessions of showcasing company culture, values, practices and then pointing them to their desk.
+The onboarding process does not end with a few onboarding sessions of showcasing company culture, values, practices and then pointing them to their desk.
 That would just be bombarding them with information.
 Like we discussed above, keep at it until you have achieved and measured the objectives of your onboarding.

 A good practice would be to keep checking up on your new hire for at least a month.
 Talk to them every now and then.
 Ask your new hires what they feel and want from their new team and role, and try to help them out until they have completely settled in.
 This will also directly impact the employees' time to productivity.
 Have one-on-one conversations once a month for at least six months or a year, anchor the relationship between your new hire and the company.